invrainbow/codeperfect/docs/content/overview/getting-started.md

 If you click the indicator, you can see what the indexer is doing.

-## Adding dependencies

-For the most part, the indexer runs automagically in the background.
-In one case, however, it needs your assistance: when you add a dependency.

-After adding a dependency to your codebase as an import and installing it either with `go get` or `go mod tidy`, run <cite>Tools</cite> &gt;
-<cite>Rescan Index</cite>.
-This scans for any new packages and parses them.

 ## Troubleshooting the indexer

-If the index is ever broken giving you incorrect results, there are two fixes you can apply.
+In theory the indexer runs automagically in the background and keeps up to date by itself.
+If it's ever broken or giving you incorrect results, however, there are two fixes you can try.
 (And please report the bug to us!)

 - Run <cite>Tools</cite> &gt; <cite>Rescan Index</cite>.
 This looks for
   missing and changed packages, and processes them.
-90% of the time, this should fix your problem.
+Most of the time, this should fix your problem.
 (This runs when you restart CodePerfect).

 - More drastically, run <cite>Tools</cite> &gt; <cite>Obliterate and